Search for Relativistic Magnetic Monopoles with Eight Years of IceCube Data

-Since the EHE analysis targets all neutrino flavours, it does not reject the typical event pattern induced by electron- and tau-neutrino charged-current interactions, neither all-flavour neutral current interactions.
-These events are characterized by the full neutrino energy being deposited within a few meters of the interaction point resulting in a spherical light distribution in the detector.
-A second level of cuts (denoted as Step II in the rest of the paper) was developed blindly, using only Monte Carlo simulations of signal and background, aimed specifically at selecting monopole tracks, while rejecting the remaining astrophysical neutrino events accepted by the EHE analysis.
-A track reconstruction algorithm allowing speeds below the speed of light and characterizing the stochastic energy losses along a track was applied at this level~\cite{Aartsen:2013bfa}.
+Since the step I analysis targets all neutrino flavors, it does not reject the typical event pattern induced by electron and tau neutrino charged-current interactions, neither all-flavor neutral current interactions.
+These events are characterized by the full neutrino energy being deposited within a few meters of the interaction point, producing a spherical light distribution in the detector.
+A second level of cuts (denoted as step II in the rest of the Letter) was developed in a blind manner, using only Monte Carlo simulations of signal and background, aimed specifically at selecting monopole tracks, while rejecting the remaining astrophysical neutrino events accepted by step I. A track reconstruction allowing monopole speeds below the speed of light and characterizing the stochastic energy losses along the track was performed at this level~\cite{Aartsen:2013bfa}.
 Nine variables related to the characteristics of the events were used in a boosted decision tree (BDT) classification of the remaining events.
 The variables describe the expected characteristics of monopole events (through-going tracks with a uniform light emission along their path and a given expected total brightness) and allow efficient separation between signal and background.
 The BDT was trained on a subsample of the simulated signal and background samples to obtain optimal separation between monopoles and astrophysical neutrinos.
 Optimal separation was defined by minimizing the model rejection potential (MRP)~\cite{Hill:2002nv}, which provides maximum sensitivity to the signal.
 Figure~\ref{fig:BDT_score} illustrates the separation power of the BDT.